john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 y = x + n
 $$

 where y is the observed noisy image, x is the unknown clean image and n represents additive white Gaussian noise (AWGN) with a standard deviation $\sigma_n$.
-Mammography is inherently noisy and usually contains low-contrast regions.
-Our challenges; therefore are to:
+Since there is no single unique solution x to the denoising model above, our problem is ill-posed.
+Yet, the literature is replete with techniques for estimating $\hat{x}$.
+A survey of such techniques is well beyond the scope of this effort; yet we'll introduce a few of the most commonly used methods.
+As mammography is inherently noisy and usually contains low-contrast regions, our denoising challenges; therefore are to:

 - ensure flat areas are smooth,
 - protect edges from blurring,